freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1510.1

 Awesome!
-I think we're done here.
-Clear the terminal one last time for me.
+You are finished for now.
+Clear the terminal one last time.

 #### HINTS